GREENPORT CONGRESS OCEANIA 2023: 15-17 FEBRUARY 2023, NEWCASTLE, AUSTRALIA

 As the first host port of GreenPort Congress Oceania Port of Newcastle is committed to driving the principles of sustainability throughout its operations, internal culture and the way it engages with customers and communities, diversifying its trade into areas such as hydrogen.
 It is the first port in Australia and New Zealand to become a member of the International EcoPorts network and have been working across the Pacific region to advocate for the benefits of the EcoPorts initiative.

 Greenport Congress Oceania will bring together port authorities of all sizes, terminal operators, shipping lines and logistics operators from around the world to learn about the latest in sustainable development and environmental practices from within the Oceanic region and beyond.

-Companies, organisations and individuals are invited to put forward a 250-word abstract by 30th November on the following topics:
+Companies, organisations and individuals were invited to put forward a 250-word abstract by 30th November on the following topics: